jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 :::

 ::::VerticalSplitItem
-This example displays the built-in functionality of displaying product items in a way that allows for impact yet does not require intricate setups.&#x20;
+This example displays the built-in functionality of displaying product items in a way that allows for impact yet does not require intricate setups.

 **Examples:**

-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-product-item-sd.jigx" target="_blank">static data</a> in GitHub.
+See the full code sample using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-product-item-sd.jigx) in GitHub.
-See the full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-product-item-dd.jigx" target="_blank">dynamic data</a> in GitHub.
+See the full code sample using [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-product-item-dd.jigx) in GitHub.

 **Datasource:**

-See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See the full datasource code sample for [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products.jigx) in GitHub.
-See the full datasource code sample for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products-dynamic.jigx" target="_blank">dynamic data</a> in GitHub.&#x20;
+See the full datasource code sample for [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/products-dynamic.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for products.
-You can use the products.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the products.csv file in <[GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::